lamini-ai/ray/lamini/README.md

 #### Custom Ray images for Lamini

-There are three images.
+There are 3 images and 4 Dockerfiles.

 - `-cpu` for Ray head and cpu worker.
 - `-cuda` for Ray worker run on Nvidia's accelerators.

-- `-rocm` for Ray worker run on AMD's accelerators
+- `-rocm` for Ray worker run on AMD's accelerators - Ray does not have an official image for ROCM.
   - base on vllm image, (used for now)
   - base on Ray cpu image. (need build and install vllm wheel)